Gipetto/site/_posts/2005-07-10-another_baton.md

 #### The Server

-The server, which is running this site as well as [Puddlemonkey's site](http://puddlemonkey.com) is a Dual 1ghz MDD PowerMac, 1.75gb of Ram, 110gb of internal hard drive and another 180gb of firewire hard drive (used for backup).
+The server, which is running this site as well as ~~[Puddlemonkey's site](http://puddlemonkey.com)~~ is a Dual 1ghz MDD G4 Tower, 1.75gb of Ram, 110gb of internal hard drive and another 180gb of FireWire hard drive (used for backup).

 It is running 10.3 Server with Apache 1.3, MySQL 4.1 and PHP 5.
 The system is the central hub of the house providing print, DNS, AFP, web, FTP, Mail (outgoing only), and will soon be providing Open Directory services as soon as I get around to organizing it.